Tomas-Izuel/TheForceHub/README.md

 ### Build proyect

-To bould The Force Hub:
+To build The Force Hub:

 - npm run build